spacemeshos/POET-OLD/readme.md

 ## Solution Design
 - Our design follows the theoretical work of Tal Moran's [Publicly verifiable proofs of sequential work](https://eprint.iacr.org/2011/553.pdf) using the data structure optimizations published in [Simple Proofs of Sequential Work](https://eprint.iacr.org/2018/183.pdf)
+- The design will be reviewed by the Spacemesh research team before implementation begins
-- We plan to initially use Intel CPUs SIMD instructions set sha256 as the hash function.
-See: https://github.com/avive/slow-time-functions
+- We plan to initially use sha256 as the bash H hash function
 - We plan to implement the service in go-lang to achieve close to native pref and native cross-platform packaging
 - The statement X used in each round to generate Hx() is defined as: